bcmi/PHDiffusion-Painterly-Image-Harmonization/README.md

 **Our PHDiffusion is the first diffusion-based painterly image harmonization method, which can significantly outperform GAN-based methods when the background has dense textures or abstract style.**

+**Our PHDiffusion has been integrated into our image composition toolbox libcom https://github.com/bcmi/libcom.
+Welcome to visit and try ＼(^▽^)／**

 ### Code and model

 1. Dependencies